dbernheisel/tiyd-rails-2015-08.github.io/during/week8.md

 ## Thursday - File Storage and S3

 **Challenge:** [JQuery (in Tabula Railsa)](https://github.com/masonfmatthews/rails_assignments/blob/master/challenges/rails_jquery.md)

-**Problem of the Day:** Allow user to upload a file when each new assembly is created.

 * Local Files
   * Files as part of HTML forms